henrykash/block_simulation_script/README.md

 # block_simulation_script
 - Have you ever wondered how transactions are ordered in a block when miners gets them from the mempool ?
 Dont worry I was also curious and this script helps us do some digging.
-This project is for learning purposes especially if you are exploring MEV and transactions orderig.
+This project is for learning purposes especially if you are exploring MEV and transactions ordering.
 The project has to files:
    1. Getting a new `block` through a `JSON_RPC provider`

    2. Getting a block by listening to new block using `websockest provider`...